2-EPT probability density function: Definition

 is the minimal realization of the 2-EPT function.

 The general class of probability measures on $\mathbb{R}$ with (proper) rational characteristic functions are densities corresponding to mixtures of the pointmass at zero ("delta distribution") and 2-EPT densities.
 Unlike phase-type and matrix geometric distributions, the 2-EPT probability density functions are defined on the whole real line.
 It has been shown that the class of 2-EPT densities is closed under many operations and using minimal realizations these calculations have been illustrated for the two-sided framework in Sexton and Hanzon.
 The most involved operation is the convolution of 2-EPT densities using state space techniques.
 Much of the work centers on the ability to decompose the rational characteristic function into the sum of two rational functions with poles located in either the open left or open right half plane.
-The variance-gamma distribution density has been shown to be a 2-EPT density under a parameter restriction and the variance gamma process can be implemented to demonstrate the benefits of adopting such an approach for financial modelling purposes.
+The variance-gamma distribution density has been shown to be a 2-EPT density under a parameter restriction.

-It can be shown using Parseval's theorem and an isometry that approximating the discrete time rational transform is equivalent to approximating the 2-EPT density itself in the L-2 Norm sense.
-The rational approximation software RARL2 is used to approximate the discrete time rational characteristic function of the density.